Emerald City, Ensemble Theatre 2025

 Theatre Now

 Danielle Carter is enviably alluring as Victor’s wife, and manages to find complexities in her character that weren’t necessarily written in the text.
-It seems that her marriage to Victor is based more on sympathy than love, and Carter manages to find the balance between victim and femme fatale perfectly.
+It seems that her marriage to Victor is based more on

 Daily Review, Lloyd Bradford Skye